mumuki/mulang/docs/index.md

 => false # no reference to the identifier `rosario` is found on the code
 ```

-`Uses:buenosAires` is our first _inspection_: a function that takes a Mulang AST and answers a boolan question about it.
+`Uses:buenosAires` is our first _inspection_: a function that takes a Mulang AST and answers a boolean question about it.
 That _seems_ easy, but just in case you are wondering: no, Mulang doesn't perform a `string.contains` or something like that :stuck_out_tongue: :

 ```ruby
 > code.expect 'Uses:BuenosAires'